Håvard Nordtveit: West Ham United

-TSG 1899 Hoffenheim
+TSG Hoffenheim

-On 20 June 2017, West Ham announced that Nordtveit had signed for German side 1899 Hoffenheim, for an undisclosed fee.
+On 20 June 2017, West Ham announced that Nordtveit had signed for German side TSG Hoffenheim, for an undisclosed fee.
 Upon joining the club, he was given a number six shirt for the side.

 Nordtveit made his Hoffenheim debut, where he started the whole game, in a 1–0 win against Rot-Weiß Erfurt in the first round of the DFB–Pokal.
-He then made his UEFA Champions League debut in the Play–Off Round First Leg against Liverpool, where he started the whole game and set up the club's only goal of the game, in a 2–1 loss.
+He then made his UEFA Champions League debut in the Play–Off Round First leg against Liverpool, where he started the whole game and set up the club's only goal of the game, in a 2–1 loss.
 In the return leg against Liverpool, however, Nordtveit was unable to help the club make a comeback, as they lost 4–2, eliminating the side to the UEFA Europa League.
 Since making his debut for Hoffenheim, he became a first team regular for the side for the next two months.
 But Nordtveit was plagued with injuries and lost his first team place for the next six months.
 During the sidelined, he did appear five times between the six months, three of them were starts.
 It wasn't until on 17 March 2018 when Nordtveit returned to the first team, coming on as an 81st-minute substitute, in a 3–3 draw against his former club, Borussia Mönchengladbach.
 Following this, he then featured six out of the seven remaining matches of the season.
 At the end of the 2017–18 season, Nordtveit made twenty–three appearances in all competitions.